-The Louisville, Harrodsburg & Virginia Railroad (LH&V) was incorporated in 1868 but no track was laid until the 1880’s.
-1 In 1882, the Louisville, New Albany & Chicago Railway (LNA&C was chartered and began to challenge the L&N in its near exclusive access to the eastern Kentucky coalfields.
+The Louisville, Harrodsburg & Virginia Railroad (LH&V) was incorporated in 1868, but no track was laid until the 1880’s.
+1 In 1882, the Louisville, New Albany & Chicago Railway (LNA&C was chartered and began to challenge the L&N in its near-exclusive access to the eastern Kentucky coalfields.

-Seeing this, the LH&V was reorganized as the Louisville Southern Railway (LS) and hired the LNA&C’s president, Bennett Young.
+Seeing this, the LH&V was reorganised as the Louisville Southern Railway (LS) and hired the LNA&C’s president, Bennett Young.
 1 Construction commenced on a route in 1884 from Louisville through Shelbyville, Lawrenceburg and Harrodsburg.
 The initial route was finished in 1888.
 A spur was built to Burgin where the Louisville Southern connected to the Cincinnati Southern.

 In 1888, the LS began construction of a spur from Lawrenceburg to Versailles and Lexington for their Lexington to Lawrenceburg Division.
 1 It then purchased the Versailles & Midway Railroad and initiated service to Georgetown.